 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Willow is worth considering.

-Willow is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Willow doesn't have a public transportation system that people use for their commute.

-The population of Willow overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Willow, 21.72% have at least a bachelor's degree.
+The education level of Willow citizens is a little higher than the average for US cities and towns: 21.72% of adults in Willow have at least a bachelor's degree.

 The per capita income in Willow in 2022 was $35,847, which is lower middle income relative to Alaska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $143,388 for a family of four.
 However, Willow contains both very wealthy and poor people as well.